On July 20, 1969, NASA astronauts Neil Armstrong and Edwin E. Aldrin Jr. left the safety of their lunar

 On its first mission, Peregrin will carry several instruments to the lunar surface: various spectrometers to detect the presence of water and other rare elements and to search for hydrogen in the lunar regolith; mass spectrometers will characterize volatiles in the lunar exosphere during descent and landing, look at low-molecular weight volatiles, test spacecraft outgassing and how it interacts with the local lunar surface and exosphere; a near-Infrared spectrometer will test for volatiles near spacecraft and interaction with the local lunar surface and exosphere, measure radiation levels present at the lunar surface; a photovoltaic investigation will study the feasibility of using advanced solar arrays for power on future missions to the lunar surface; and a magnetometer will measure local magnetic fields near the lunar surface.
 This first mission will also test to see how landing disturbs and contaminates samples at the local site.

 Astrobotic also won NASA’s Lunar Surface and Instrumentation and Technology Payload (LSITP) program to develop a lunar rover.
-Astrobotic's MoonRanger could fly to the Moon as early as 2021 or 2022.
+Astrobotic's MoonRanger could fly to the Moon as early as 2023.
 The lander will provide power, communications, and data transfer for scientific investigations that it carries or deploys.

 Intuitive Machines (IM) is developing the Nova-C Lunar Lander.
 Their landers will use SpaceX Falcon 9 rocket to launched their missions.
 The Nova-C Lunar Lander can deliver 100 kg to the surface of the moon.
 It makes a soft landing and it can land anywhere on the moon.